 Due to the nature of our covered positions, we are not subject to the incremental risk or comprehensive risk capital requirement.
-Equity securities and options in our trading portfolio are treated as de minimis, which requires capital to be held dollar-for-dollar against these exposures.
 Our covered positions currently do not have exposure to credit spreads.

 Regulatory Stressed Value-at-Risk

 Regulatory SVaR represents the level of risk contained in a bank's covered positions during a period of significant market instability.
 Similar to Regulatory VaR, we compute Regulatory SVaR daily, using a 10-day holding period and a 99 percent confidence level.
 We calculate Regulatory SVaR using the same internal models as Regulatory VaR, but apply historical data from a continuous 250 business day period of financial stress instead of the most recent 500 business days.
 We recalculate the stressed period monthly to ensure that the Regulatory SVaR produced by our model is representative of the worst case Regulatory VaR during the historical period.